NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 • A $25,000 contractor bond or cashier’s check is required for all active licenses.

-• Workers’ compensation insurance is required for any business with employees.
-All licensed contractors must have workers’ compensation insurance on file with the CSLB by January 1, 2026, even if they have no employees.
+• Workers’ compensation insurance is required for any business with employees, but all licensed contractors must have workers’ compensation on file with the CSLB even if they don’t have any employees.

 • General liability insurance is recommended but not required for most license types.